 Underpinning all of our work are our amazing supporters, and we are continually grateful for the generosity and enthusiasm of individuals who take part in events, fundraise in their communities, make regular donations, and remember us in their wills.
 It is thanks to these incredible people that we are able to make a difference to the lives of premature and sick babies and their families.

 Our strategy

-This has been the first year of our new 2019-2022 strategy, for which we undertook extensive consultation and information-gathering across staff, trustees, external sources, and our beneficiaries; including a survey of almost 300 Bliss Scotland stakeholders (predominantly parents) during summer 2018.
+This has been the second year of our 2019-2022 strategy, for which we undertook extensive consultation and information-gathering across staff, trustees, external stakeholders, and our beneficiaries during summer 2018.